vumaasha/ml-stack-lite/README.md

 The reading materials for Python basics can be found in `/sql/notebooks/` folder and assignments can be found in `/sql/exercises` folder.

+** This repository is pretty much a living one, the notebooks and exercises are updated as required.
+The material for the other sections will be added shortly **

 ### Getting started with learning materials

 You can use **[Google Collab](https://colab.research.google.com/)** (a simple one click solution from Google) to read and playaround with the learning materials/notebooks.
 We recommend you to use this setup, to avoid any version or installation problems.
 To Open a notebook in this GitHub Repository in Google Collab: